9jaswag/altona/README.md

 - Visit http://localhost:5000/ in your browser to see the app.

 Remember to allow access to `less secure apps` on the Gmail account that will be sending the emails.
 Follow this [link](https://myaccount.google.com/u/2/lesssecureapps?rfn=27&rfnc=1&eid=8574598908892126865&et=0&asae=2&pli=1) to do so.

+# License
+This project is licensed under the terms of the MIT License.